A measure-valued HJB perspective on Bayesian optimal adaptive control: Viscosity theory and proof of main result

 We recall that $V^+$ is upper semicontinuous on $\Pc$; we now argue that it is even continuous.
 Indeed, note that

 It thus suffices to argue that the function $\hat J(u;\cdot)$ is continuous on $\Pc$ uniformly in $u\in\cup_{n\in\Nb}\Ac^n$; this follows however by use of the same arguments as used to prove Proposition~\ref{prop:properties_infinite}.
+In particular, $V^+$ satisfies the conditions on $u$ stated in Theorem~\ref{thm:comparison}.
 We next establish continuity properties of the weak value function:

 \begin{lemma} Assumptions (i) and (ii) of Theorem~\ref{thm:comparison} hold for $v=V^{weak}$. \end{lemma}

 \begin{proof} (i)\;\; For a finitely supported $\mu\in\Pc$, according to Proposition~\ref{thm:cont_MVM_finite} (i), given a tuple $(\Omega,\Fc,\Fb,\P,W,u)$ such that $(\Omega,\Fc,\Fb,\P)$ is a filtered probability space, $W$ is an $(\Fb,\P)$-Brownian motion, and $u$ is an $\Uc $-valued and $\Fb$-progressively measurable process, there exists a pathwise unique solution to \eqref{eq:sde} equipped with the initial condition $\mu$.
 Hence,